golang-leipzig/golang-leipzig.github.io/content/posts/meetup-rust-x-go-everything-is-open-source.md

 This meetup is intended as an interactive session: Let's compile some demo code, C, Go, Rust, etc., and see how far it can be reversed with contemporary tooling.
-Bring your laptop, C, Rust, Go (or other) compliler and your favorite LLM-based assistants.
+Bring your laptop, C, Rust, Go (or other) compiler and your favorite LLM-based assistants.